sourcebots/docs/content/api/vision.md

 The main way your robot will sense the outside world is through the webcam.

 {{% notice info %}}
-Throught this page it is assumed you have a `Robot` object deined as `r`
+Throughout this page it is assumed you have a `Robot` object defined as `r`
 {{% /notice %}}

 ## Using the camera to search for markers